 Leftover Prime Rib Breakfast Hash is a sheet pan hash consisting of roasted potatoes, onions and garlic, leftover rime rib and baby spinach.
 Serve topped with a fried egg and with buttered toast for a deliciously soul-satisfying breakfast.

 Got leftover prime rib?
 Make hash!

 After the holidays, I’m always up to my eyeballs in leftover prime rib – which I’m not complaining about, trust me.
-One of my favorite ways to use leftover prime rib is in a breakfast hash.
+One of my favorite ways to use leftover prime rib is making a breakfast hash.
 And the only thing I love more than breakfast hash is making it all on a single sheet pan.
 That’s right!
-The whole thing (with the exception of the fried eggs) is made on a rimmed metal baking sheet and it couldn’t be any easier.
+The whole thing (with the exception of the fried eggs) is made on a single rimmed baking sheet and it couldn’t be any easier.